 Besides the issue of plummeting academic standards, other factors to consider are the widespread addiction to television, movies, and other kinds of video media.
 SMS and social media messaging, e-mail, and other forms of communication are usually brief and superficial, without depth, and with little to no thought given to proper grammar and punctuation.
 People are becoming more and more passive and wanting to be passively spoon-fed, primarily passively entertained.

 People are now mostly accustomed to oral communications and oral presentation.
-What they know of the Bible they do not know because they actually read it, cover to cover, like they should have, but what people have preached about it from the pulpit or in popular Christian media.
+What they know of the Bible they do not know because they actually read it, cover to cover, as they should have, but what people have preached about it from the pulpit or in popular Christian media.
 Here, fame and celebrity rule over personal research and critical thinking skills.
 This is unfortunate.

 It is an amazing irony that, although the invention of the printing press in 1440 contributed to widespread availability of printed material and, with it, rising literacy rates, and although we now have reached the point that written material can be disseminated easily and without limit over the Internet to anyone's computing device the world over, yet, at the same time, the ease with which video media can be disseminated has lured people away from reading text.